I am an aspiring science-fiction author who wants to inform others in their journey for the truth. Join me in that

 Now, I’m not going to accuse AutoAssure, LLC of being a scam just yet, because they may not meet the legal criteria for being one.
 However, I will warn anyone who may be reading my article that AutoAssure, LLC is not a trustworthy outfit and that wise consumers should not do business with them.
 I don’t mail in contest entries to Publishers Clearing House, because that company has had numerous lawsuits against it according to information on the Wikipedia website.
 Therefore, as you can see, I am someone who believes that where there is smoke, there is also fire; and AutoAssure, LLC is no exception to that same rule.

 If you look at their Better Business Bureau report, you will find that AutoAssure, LLC has an exorbitant number of complaints that have been made against them despite that they once held a B rating with that same agency.
 The only reason that they had a B rating with the Better Business Bureau at one time was because they were responsive to complaints made against them.
 However, it does not mean that they respond to consumer complaints in a way that leaves their customers whole.
 Moreover, such a situation between them and the Better Business Bureau is not the same as a company having a squeaky, clean record with the Better Business Bureau.

 The Attorney General of Minnesota brought a lawsuit against AutoAssure, LLC on April 6, 2018 because of their deceptive business practices, and according to a Better Business Bureau report, the court came down on AutoAssure, LLC like a ton of bricks.
-Down below you will find two YouTube videos wherein Robert Trudell and Brad Laidman both show their respective confrontations with AutoAssure, LLC over the telephone regarding this same company’s deceptive business practices.
+Down below you will find a YouTube video wherein Robert Trudell shows his confrontation with AutoAssure, LLC over the telephone regarding this same company’s deceptive business practices.

 Robert Trudell Rightfully Puts AutoAssure, LLC In The Hot Seat